manforowicz/manforowicz.github.io/src/posts/intro_to_rust_async/intro_to_rust_async.md

 ## List of alternatives to OS threads

 - Event loops: Programmers implement state machines by hand.
-(Similarly to how you implemented the memory controller state machine in the cache coherence simulator.)
 Then, they manually make non-blocking system calls, and advance the state machines as results come in.
 This is how Nginx works.